VBenny42/vbenny42.github.io/_posts/2024-12-07-advent-of-code-day7.md

   and the numbers to combine.
 - `if len(numbers) == 2:` If there are only two numbers left, check if they can be combined to get the desired value.
 This is the base case.
+- `if numbers[0] > desired_value` If the first value is greater than the desired value, no need to check the rest of numbers, early return `False`.
 - `first, second, *remaining_numbers = numbers` Take the first two numbers and the rest of the numbers.
 - `return any(...)` Check if the equation is solvable by applying the operators